Speak like an American: what idioms and turnovers will help you become 'your own' in the USA - ForumDaily

 Word loaded has two figurative meanings - "drunk" and "with money".

 Other everyday words that I had never heard before, but now they seem quite natural: garments and apparel - synonyms for clothes, blinds - blinds, comforter - blanket.
-Glasses - glasses are called, even if they are made of plastic, glass and ordinary plastic.
-Seasoning - a special word combining salt, spices, seasonings, herbs.
-Not to be confused yet pantry - pantry, and pastry - confectionery.
+Glasses - called glasses, even if they are made of plastic, glass and ordinary plastic.
+Seasoning - a special word that combines salt, spices, seasonings, herbs.
+Don't be confused yet pantry - pantry, and pastry - confectionery products.

 And two more tips from my personal observations.
-American pets are not at all it, not a neuter, domestic dog-cats - only "he" or "she".
-Also, don't forget about pretexts - prepositions and postpositions.
+American pets are not at all it, not neuter, domestic cats and dogs - only “he” or “she”.
+And don't forget about prepositions - prepositions and postpositions.
 Because, for example, Americans will not forget to say "out"In the phrases"check it out!”(“ Look ”) or "It is nice out there" ("it's good there").

-American English is very diverse and depends a lot on social class, education, ethnicity, age of speakers and, of course, region.
-My observations are predominantly based on enlightened East Coast youth.
-What interesting idioms have you heard in the US or from Americans?
+American English is very diverse and depends largely on social class, education, ethnic origin, age of speakers and, of course, region.
+My observations are primarily based on the enlightened youth of the East Coast.
+What interesting idioms have you heard in the USA or from Americans?

 The original column is published on the website.
 Ukrainian Service “Voices Americas.